ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### osu!

-The name of the game, osu!, is **never capitalised nor italicised**.
+The name of the game, osu!, is never capitalised nor italicised.
 The osu! official branding are to not use any spaces.
 Examples include:

 - `osu!academy`
 - `osu!api`
 - `osu!catch`
 - `osu!direct`
+- `osu!keyboard`
 - `osu!mania`
 - `osu!store`
 - `osu!stream`
 - `osu!supporter`
+- `osu!tablet`
 - `osu!taiko`
 - `osu!talk`
 - `osu!tourney`

 Other brandings that are not covered by the osu! official branding must use spaces.
-Examples may include:
+Examples include:

 - `osu! tournaments`
 - `osu! alumni`